shaoshuo-ss/LeaFBench/README.md

 LeaFBench is designed to be easily extensible.
 You can add new models or fingerprinting methods by following the structure in the `benchmark/` and `fingerprint/` directories.
 Please refer to the [README for Benchmark](benchmark/README.md) and [README for Fingerprinting Methods](fingerprint/README.md) for guidance.

+## Collections of Papers

+We also provide a collection of papers about LLM fingerprinting in [Awesome-LLM-Fingerprinting](https://github.com/shaoshuo-ss/Awesome-LLM-Fingerprinting).

 ## Citation
 If you find this work useful in your research, please consider citing our paper: